inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/metrics/metric-exporters.md

 If enabled, metrics are pushed at a specified interval directly to a given influxDB v1.x instance.
 To enable the InfluxDB Exporters, it is only required to specify the `url`.

+The InfluxDB exporter provides a special handling for counter and sum metrics which is enabled by default and can be disabled using the `counters-as-differences` option.
+When querying the data, usually the absolute value of such counters is irrelevant.
+Instead all that matters is how much the counter has increased within a certain time interval.
+With the `counters-as-differences` option enabled, counters are preprocessed before being exported.
+Instead of writing the absolute value of each counter to InfluxDB, only the increase since the last export is exported.
+In addition no value will be exported, if the counter has not changed since the last export.
+This can greatly reduce the amount of data written to influx in case your counter metrics don't change between every export.

 |Property |Default| Description
 |---|---|---|
 |`inspectit.exporters.metrics.influx.enabled`|`true`|If true, the agent will try to start the Influx exporter, if also the `url` is not empty.